cppalliance/django-mailman3/README.rst

 - Use bold font for form labels (See !82)
 - Update a user's preferred_address in Mailman Core when a user updates their primary address in Profile.
 (Closes #32)
+- Use Mailman's API version 3.1 to get Hex UUIDs instead of integer.

 License
 =======